vfm-sb/PY-ELECTRUM/docs/Creating-Money-Instance.md

 # Creating Money Instance

-The `Money` Class can be initialised in various ways.
+The `Money` Class can be instantiated in various ways.

 (In Version 1) `Money` Class accepts two arguments; `amount` and `currency`.